madmous/madClones/README.md

 ## Contribution guidelines

+1. Start with the open issues
 1. No direct commit on master or develop.
-2. Create a branch from develop with the fix as a name.
+2. Create a branch from develop with issue number as a name.
+Exemple: TOC I#1 (TOC = Trello Clone and I = issue)
 4. Code should be accompined with unit tests with 100% code coverage (whether it is on the client side or the server side).
 5. Make a pull request.
 6. End to end testing are not required for now.